lmouline/greycat/doc/js/README.md

 # JavaScript API

 Through a transpiler to TypeScript, MWG offers its core modules and various plugins for JavaScript powered runtimes.
-Namedly browser and nodeJS can be relevant for this section.
-Leveraging a transpilation process ensure a one to one mapping between Java and JS api.
+A transpilation process ensures a one to one mapping between Java and JS APIs.
+For the rest of this section, browser and NodeJS technologies are relevant.

 ## Modules available in JS:
 - Core [download (v7)](https://repo.maven.apache.org/maven2/org/kevoree/mwg/core/7/core-7-js.zip)